Building delivery experience for the new courier

 Once the new courier has some real world experience, it is easier to grow that experience.

-This applies to jobs offered by employers.
-And also work that is available using a delivery app.
+This is about jobs offered by employers.
+But also work that is available using a delivery app.
 In fact, delivery apps appreciate a courier that has real world experience.

-This is training an app can use.
-Similarly there are many different merchants.
-So expanding work experience to include other brands, is an advantage.
+This is the type of training an app can use.
+Additionally there are many different types of delivery merchants.
+Expanding work experience to include other brands, and other types of delivery, benefits the new courier.

 Continue Learning